bobanetwork/boba_legacy/faq.md

 ## Is Boba a side chain?

 Boba is not a side chain.
 Side chains are their own blockchain systems with entirely separate consensus mechanisms.
 Boba Network lives _inside_ of Ethereum as a series of smart contracts that are capable of executing Ethereum transactions.
 Side chains on the other hand rely on their own consensus mechanisms for security.
 Boba as a child chain instead relies on the security of Ethereum itself.

-## What's the difference between Boba and Ethereum?
+## What is the difference between Boba and Ethereum?

 Boba is similar to Ethereum.
 Just like you would on Ethereum, you can create and interact with Solidity smart contracts using the same wallet software you are already familiar with.

 ## Is Boba safe?

 Boba Network is just as safe as the Ethereum chain.
-Optimistic Rollups like Boba are safe as long as Ethereum itself is "live" (that is, not actively censoring transactions).
-This security model is backed by a system of "fraud proofs" whereby users are paid to reveal bad transaction results published to the Boba Optimism based chain.
+Optimistic Rollups like Boba are safe as long as Ethereum itself is _live_ (that is, not actively censoring transactions).
+In addition, Boba is in the process of implementing a security model backed by a system of _fraud proofs_, where users are paid to reveal bad transaction results published to the Boba Optimism based chain.

 ## Is there a delay moving assets from Boba to Ethereum?

 Boba has developed a swap-based mechanism to deliver a smooth user experience for moving funds across chains.
 Porting assets from L1 to L2, L2 to L1, or between two L2s (as long as they are both EVM-compatible), is fast and dependable.

 The users who choose to take advantage of this bridging between L1 and L2 will pay a small convenience fee that is shared among the liquidity providers of the pools backing the swaps.
 Acting as liquidity providers is just the first of several staking opportunities Boba will roll out to the community.
-The higher level goal is to encourage broad-based participation in the operations and governance of Boba.
-As the only tokenized EVM-compatible L2, Boba is in a unique position to use the Boba token responsibly for the long-term sustainability of the network.
+The higher level goal is to encourage broad participation in the operations and governance of Boba.
+As the only tokenized, EVM-compatible L2, Boba is in a unique position to use the Boba token responsibly for the long-term sustainability of the network.

 ## How are developers incentivized to build on Boba?

 The high gas fees of Ethereum itself is a pretty strong incentive for developers to move to layer 2 networks like Boba.
 Boba not only helps you scale Ethereum, but also helps tap into more advanced compute capabilities that are not available to you today.
-Boba also has plans to create an ecosystem fund to incentivize some of the early-stage projects that are just starting out and plan to launch something really interesting.
+Boba also has plans to create an ecosystem fund to incentivize some of the early-stage projects that are just starting out and that plan to launch interesting apps.
 It’s going to take some time to put something like that together.
 That’s in our plans.

 ## How do I connect my wallet to Boba Network?

 Many wallets now allow applications to trigger a popup to switch between networks.
-If your wallet supports this feature, you will be automatically prompted to switch networks when an application wants to utilize a Boba Ethereum network.
-You can use these bridges to add the network to your wallet:
+If your wallet supports this feature, you will be automatically prompted to switch networks when an application wants to use the Boba Ethereum network.
+You can use these bridges to add the Boba network to your wallet:

 \* [The Boba **production** Network Ethereum](https://gateway.boba.network).